public-assembly/assembly-press/backend/README.md

 ALCHEMY_KEY=''
 ETHERSCAN_API_KEY=''

-#### You can change `OWNER` to any address and the script will be able to populate the event tables, but not the Transaction table.
+#### You can change `FUNDING_ADDRESS` to any address and the script will be able to populate the event tables, but not the Transaction table.
 Refer to `prisma.schema` to see Transaction table and other Event tables.
 Notice that Bundlr will only keep track of the transactions that were funded by the address corresponding to the private key you provided.

-OWNER=''
+FUNDING_ADDRESS=''

 #### Address of the contract you want to track.
 We're currently using `ERC721_PRESS_FACTORY`.
 In theory you can use any address but you will have to adjust the event information and ABI accordingly.
 CONTRACT_ADDRESS=''